KvngBleach/Linux-Notes/README.md

 * Process management
 * I/O management
 * Memory management
-* Device management etc.
+* Device management etc.To access the terminal, simply search in search box "terminal" and double-click it.
 Complete Linux system = Kernel + GNUsystem utilities and libraries + other management scripts + installation scripts.

-Shell
+## Shell
 A shell is a special user program that provides an interface for the user to use operating system services.
 Shell accepts human-readable commands from users and converts them into something which the kernel can understand.
 It is a command language interpreter that executes commands read from input devices such as keyboards or from files.
 The shell gets started when the user logs in or starts the terminal.

 Shell is broadly classified into two categories –